wesbos/beginner-javascript-notes/notes/Module 8꞉ Data Types.md

 Notice that we do not put parenthesis on `findBurgRating`.
 We do `findBurgRating` instead of `findBurgRating()`.
 That is because we are not calling the function, we are simply passing it reference to the function and javascript itself is going to run that function once for each item in our feedback array.

-Modify the paramter name in `findBurgRating` from `feedback` because it's not singluar.
+Modify the parameter name in `findBurgRating` from `feedback` because it's not singular.
 Rename it to `singleFeedback` like so 👇

 ```js
 function findBurgRating(singleFeedback) {